frakti/windows-chef-poc/README.md

 *If you need different Widndows-based distributions check closer that repo.*

+That template uses in the hood OpenSSH to prepare box.
+If this doesn't fit to your requirements you can:
+- go with **@joefitzgerald** recommendation and uninstall OpenSSH (check README on [packer-windows](https://github.com/joefitzgerald/packer-windows))
+- or try to combine that template with [packer-community/packer-windows-plugins](https://github.com/packer-community/packer-windows-plugins)

+*FTR Chef itself is using WinRM, as well as vagrant though prepared Vagrantfile*

 ### Build Chef Server

 Steps below will build and configure Chef Sever 12 and artefacts repository.